raphaelhbt/segmentation_LLUI/README.md

 **training.py** : first training loop with whole patch extraction and almost everything hard coded by hand.
 It works but there is an issue in the code that prevents us from having good results.

 **training2.py** : Working training loop.
 See the other readme file to know more about it.

+Content of the folders:

+**runs** : Contains the tensorboard plots of all trainings.

+**saved_models** : Contains the models saved from the training.

+**template_registration** : Contains the MNI 152 template used for registration during preprocessing.

+**uncertainty_predictions** : Contains the MCD uncertainty maps predicted by the predictions.py file.